 Paligo has a wider range of support, and can output to Zendesk, Freshdesk, and Desk.com (Salesforce).
 It connects directly to the help centre and publishes the content as articles.
 I have used Paligo to publish directly to Zendesk and the process was smooth and easy to use.

-Of course, your content needs to be written in a way that makes it suitable for manuals, online help, and help desk articles.
+Of course, your content needs to be written in a way that makes it suitable for all these different types of presentation.
 That’s where my skill as a technical author comes into play.

 Blog posts are a great way to connect with your customers and target audience.
 If you’re missing this opportunity because you don’t have the time to write, I can help you.

 To create articles that work for your business, I figure out: